-PSE is a large investor-owned utility that provides electric service to customers in eight predominantly Western Washington counties: Island, King, Kitsap, Kittitas, Pierce, Skagit, Thurston and Whatcom.
+Puget Sound Energy PSE is a large investor-owned utility that provides electric service to more than 1.1 million customers in eight predominantly Western Washington counties: Island, King, Kitsap, Kittitas, Pierce, Skagit, Thurston and Whatcom.
+North Bend has a franchise agreement with PSE for use of City rights-of-way for PSE's installation and maintenance of electricity and natural gas lines (Ord.
+1795).

 Contact PSE - Municipal Liaison Manager Brandon Leyritz:

 Brandon.Leyritz@pse.com

-(425)-417-5925
+(425) 417-5925

-TEC is a non-profit cooperative, or small utility, serving the electrical needs of its members.
-TEC serves members in the Ames Lake area of King County and Anderson Island in Pierce County in addition to its service in and around North Bend.
+Tanner Electric Cooperative TEC is a non-profit cooperative, or small utility, serving the electrical needs of its members.
+Tanner Electric TEC serves members in the Ames Lake area of King County and Anderson Island in Pierce County in addition to its service in and around North Bend.
+In 2014 Tanner Electric served 4,638 meters overall and 2,037 in and around North Bend.
+Tanner Electric was formed in 1936 to serve areas deemed not to be economically feasible by the private (for profit) power company.
+Over the years other areas took advantage of the cooperatives form of business and services and facilities were expanded.